jose-lainer/lego-crawler/README.md

-# Practice 1: Web scraping

-## Member

-**Jose Manuel Lainer Alfaro**

 ## Description

 This repository contains the code and dataset resulting from a web scraping project focused on the Lego website.
-This practice has been carried out in the context of the subject *Tipología y ciclo de vida de los datos*, belonging to the Master in Data Science of the Universitat Oberta de Catalunya.

 ## Files